Nondiscrimination & Non-harassment Policy

 - Step C only comes into effect in the event that the investigator concludes that the allegations are substantiated.
 The Office of Equity & Inclusion will provide the appropriate College official with the written report.

 - The appropriate College official will issue a written determination concerning the complaint.
 If appropriate, the determination will contain an outline of the actions designed to remedy the situation, such as steps necessary to stop the harassment and discrimination, eliminate and prevent recurrence of the harassment and discrimination, and to correct its discriminatory effects on the complainants and others.

 - The written determination will be sent to the Office of Equity & Inclusion who will provide a written response to the complainant and respondent within ten (10) College business days of receiving the written report from the appropriate College official, which will share the outcome of the complaint investigation.
-The college will disclose to the complainant information about the sanction imposed on the perpetrator when the sanction directly related to the harassed student (e.g., the harasser is prohibited from attending the college for a period of time).
+In some circumstances, the college may disclose to the complainant information about the actions that will be taken to remedy the situation if the remedy directly relates to the complainant (e.g., the respondent is prohibited from attending the college for a period of time).

 Step D: Appeal to the College President